colelawrence/decipad/apps/docs/docs/formulas/formulas-for-tables.md

 ![lookup](./img/filter1.png)
 ![lookup](./img/reverse0.png)

-Notice how on this example, the returned table has its row order reversed, compared to the original table.
+Notice how in this example, the returned table has its rows order reversed, compared to the original table.